nullivex/ah-wiki/Clients/TCP-Clients.md

 * errors are returned in the normal way `{error: someError}`
 * a successful file transfer will return the raw file data in a single send().
 There will be no headers set.

+## JSON Mode

+The default method of using actions for TCP clients is to use the methods above to set params to their session and then call actions inline.
+However, you can also communication via JSON, passing along params specific to each request.

+- `{"action": "myAction", "params": {"key": "value"}}` is also a valid request over TCP
+- params passed within an action's hash will NOT be 'sticky' to the connection, unlike `paramAdd` which remains 'sticky'